sureshkannan19/springhibernate/README.md

 ----------------------------------------------------------------------------------------------
 **Pagable And Sorting :**

-* To Sort results and/or to limit number of results to be fetched explore <a href="https://github.com/sureshbabk19698/springhibernate/blob/main/src/test/java/com/sk/hibernate/bank/BankApplicationTests.java" style="text-decoration:none;">here</a>
+* To Sort results and/or to restrict number of results to be fetched explore <a href="https://github.com/sureshbabk19698/springhibernate/blob/main/src/test/java/com/sk/hibernate/bank/BankApplicationTests.java" style="text-decoration:none;">here</a>

 ------------------------------------------------------------------------------------------------